groupoid/henk.ex/README.md

 Modules
 -------

-Modules are paramerized by type constructors, which form local programs.
+Modules are parametrized by type constructors, which form local programs.

     tree(A) = sum(product(A),product(tree(A),tree(A))) = {A} | {tree(A),tree(A)}.
     Functor = cat(Type::type/1) -> fmap = fun(fun(A,B),Type(A),Type(B)). end.